Surgery to lower endometrial cancer risk

 Experts recommend that women with mutations in these genes consider risk-reducing removal of their ovaries and fallopian tubes (also known as salpingo-oophorectomy) after childbearing is complete and at the time of risk-reducing hysterectomy.

-Some women who have increased risk for ovarian cancer and average risk for endometrial cancer may still choose to remove their uterus at the same time that they undergo risk-reducing removal of their ovaries and fallopian tubes.
+Some women who have increased risk for ovarian cancer may choose to remove their uterus at the same time that they undergo risk-reducing removal of their ovaries and fallopian tubes.
 This includes women with inherited mutations in the following genes:

 You can read more about the benefits and risks of this decision in our section on surgery to lower fallopian tube and ovarian cancer risk.